migmtz/hawkes-inhibition-expon/README.md

 ## References

 <a id="1">[1]</a>
-R. Lemonnier, N. Vayatis, Nonparametric markovian learning of triggering kernels for mutually exciting and mutuallyinhibiting multivariate hawkes processes, in: Machine Learning and Knowledge Discovery in Databases, Springer BerlinHeidelberg, 2014, p.
+R. Lemonnier, N. Vayatis, Nonparametric markovian learning of triggering kernels for mutually exciting and mutually inhibiting multivariate hawkes processes, in: Machine Learning and Knowledge Discovery in Databases, Springer Berlin Heidelberg, 2014, p.
 161–176